Oak wood is one of the most widely used in carpentry and cabinetmaking, both for its durability and for its warmth and elegance.

 Oak has traditionally been used in the construction of houses and timber structures.
 Its hardness makes it a suitable material for beams and posts that require high strength.

-It is also used in the manufacture of barrels, especially for the storage of wine and whiskey, as it contributes unique characteristics to the aging of these products.
+It is also used in the manufacture of barrels, especially oak barrels for the storage of wine and whiskey, as it provides unique characteristics to the aging of these products.

 Oak Wood Advantages and Considerations